secretstartups/handbook/people-group/learning-and-development/interactive-learning/index.html.md

 All our available learning material can be found on [GitLab Learn](https://about.gitlab.com/learn/).

-Team members should follow [these important steps](/handbook/marketing/inbound-marketing/digital-experience/website/#updating-content-on-gitlab-learn) to update GitLab Learn every time a new certification is created.
+Team members should follow [these important steps](/handbook/marketing/inbound-marketing/digital-experience/website/#updating-content-on-gitlab-learn) to update GitLab Learn every time a new course or certification is created.

 ## Handbook-First Interactive Learning Examples